shultays/crawler/README.md

 Unlike other dungeon crawlers, you don't control the adventurer but the dungeon itself.
 You can summon creatures (only goblins actually) or control individual creatures.
 Each action you take uses action points which replenish itself with time so you can't just spam monsters.
 You get stronger creatures as adventurer dives further into dungeon.

 There are skills, eqipments, leveling, consumables in the game.
 Adventurer can loot enemies, use consumables and spells when necessary.
 I tried to write some basic AI which decides what to do for adventurer in each turn (and for your goblins).
 They try to use healing skills while being at low, try to cover near walls so they can't surround the adventurer.
+Your creatures have also a simple AI, your shamans heal creatures when they are low, warlocks cast buffs on its allies or casts destructive spells/debufs on adventurer.
+They can't use consumabled for balancing reasons.

 I don't plan updating this game anymore.